brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 $ hal deploy apply
 ```

-When you run `hal deploy apply`, halyard will check everything is fine and will start running the Spinnaker services in the account we configured.
+When you run `hal deploy apply`, halyard will check everything is fine and will start running the Spinnaker services in the account you configured.

 Assuming you have `kubectl` running and using the same context you used for Spinnaker (`demo-cluster`), you can see the pods being created in the `spinnaker` namespace: